 Find information about classes, programs, screenings, health fairs and special events hosted by Northwest Community Hospital that are open to the public.
 Read more about classes and screenings.

-Whether you're retired, working full time or caring for your family, Northwest Community offers volunteer opportunities to fit your schedule.
+Whether you're retired, working full time or caring for your family, NCH offers volunteer opportunities to fit your schedule.

 Northwest Community Hospital cares deeply about the older adults in our community and has created special programs and support services designed especially to meet the needs of this unique population.
 Read about How NCH Cares for Older Adults.

 Includes nurses, therapists, dietitians, and other experienced healthcare professionals.

 NCH has identified five important health concerns impacting the health and well-being of the community.
 To address these concerns, NCH has has developed programs – some in partnership with local organizations – that aim to provide greater access to care for the under-served, as well as to provide services that improve the well-being of the entire community.